DanielSJuarez/safehandsdoula-app/README.md

    <a target='blank' herf='https://docs.sendgrid.com/for-developers/sending-email/django'>Sendgrid Docs Part 1</a>
    <a target='blank' herf='https://docs.sendgrid.com/api-reference/how-to-use-the-sendgrid-v3-api/authentication'>Sendgrid Docs Part 2</a>

    <p>Integrating with the Sendgrid api, require a send account set up.
 Then update the settings.py in your config app as shown in the documentation above.
 Logging into your Sendgrid account, go to api integration.
-You will choose domain authenication, and add all the prompted CNAME recordes to your appropriate hosting site running the application. </p>
+You will choose single address verification, and add all choosen email email, business and address settings</p>